-The Silurian strata of Austria are irregularly distributed within the Alpine nappe system with occurrences in the Gurktal Nappe of Middle Carinthia and southern Styria, the surroundings of Graz and the Graywacke Zone of Styria, Salzburg and Tyrol while to the south of the Periadriatic Line they occur in the the Carnic and Karawanken Alps.
-The main differences on either side of the Periadriatic Line being the distribution of fossils, the facies pattern, rates of subsidence, supply area, amount of volcanism and the spatial and temporal relationship of climate sensitive rocks (H.P.
-SCHÖNLAUB 1992)
+The Silurian strata of Austria are irregularly distributed within the Alpine nappe system with occurrences in the Gurktal nappe of Middle Carinthia and southern Styria, the surroundings of Graz and the Graywacke Zone, while to the south of the Periadriatic Fault they occur in the the Carnic and Karawanken Alps.
+The main differences on either side of the Periadriatic Fault being the distribution of fossils, the facies pattern, rates of subsidence, supply area, amount of volcanism and the spatial and temporal relationship of climate-sensitive rocks (SCHÖNLAUB, 1992).